 Ephesians 4 also describes what God is building, the church, and why He is building it.
 The church is called to keep the unity that the Spirit of God has brought us into by living in meekness and gentleness.

 The resurrected and ascended Christ gives gifts to His church.
 There is a 5-fold manifestation of Christ’s grace through His Church.

 These come in 5 manifestations: apostles, prophets, evangelists, pastors and teachers.
 It’s easier to just focus on the ones that we identify with most.
 But in order for the church to come into its fullness to be the expression of Jesus to the world, we need all 5.

 The Apostolic church has a the sense of mission and purpose.
 Jesus was sent by the Father and now He sends us.

 The Prophetic church emphasizes the sense of God’s presence and seeks His heart and voice.
+It also seeks the expression of God’s justice.
 Jesus made known the heart and mind of God.

 The Evangelistic Church seeks to have God’s heart for the lost.
 Jesus came to proclaim the Good News of the Kingdom.

 The Pastoral Church seeks to build people up and nurture people unto spiritual maturity.

 The Teaching Church makes known the clarity of God’s will so that there will be long-term growth, health and stability.